 That day we realized the hardship that every fisherman has to go through for their livelihood and how their source of income is so dependent on luck aka a good catch.

 #Session 2 :

-The second session of squid jigging was planned off the coast of Kuala Terengganu where the sea is known to be much calmer and squids are a plenty.
+The second session of squid jigging was planned off the coast of Kuala Terengganu where the sea is known to be much calmer and plenty of squids.
 This time the sea waves were not tossing our boat and in no time we reached the spot for jigging.
 Every boat was accompanied by an English speaking guide.
 As we sailed for deeper waters towards the squid jigging spot, we struck up a conversation with our guide, Ahmed.
 He helped us to translate and understand what the fishermen were saying.
 We got to know that fishermen sometimes stay at sea for days for a good catch.
-Sometimes they catch hundreds and sometime just few.
+Sometimes they catch hundreds and sometimes just a few.

 The squid jigging session 2 was wrapped up with dinner and closing ceremony hosted at the Duyong Marina Hotel and Resort by Tourism Terengganu.
 The closing ceremony was graced by Right Honourable Dato’ Seri Haji Ahmad Razif bin Abdul Rahman.

 Away from the daily grind, amidst the vastness of the ocean, surreal sunset that provides the perfect backdrop, this unique experience was worth a lifetime.